arpitbbhayani/articles/blogs/image-steganography.md

 ![24 bit image LSB substitution](https://user-images.githubusercontent.com/4745789/72589054-2de5e800-3920-11ea-9c0a-c9f878fcd525.png)

 See if you can spot what has changed in the images below.
-The image on the right has about 1KB long text message embedded through LSB substitution, but looks same as the original image.
+The image on the right has about 1KB long text message embedded through LSB substitution but looks the same as the original image.

 ![lsb cat diff](https://user-images.githubusercontent.com/4745789/72535218-31d12600-389e-11ea-9463-011fa42e430c.png)